Skip to content

 And tada!
 Your node client should now be connected to the server:

-Now that everything is setup and ready, let's write the code needed so our node client react to the instructions from the controller and play some sound.
+Now that everything is setup and ready, let's write the code needed so our newly created client plays some sound when the button is clicked on the controller interface.

-First, let's thus create our "thing" state and initialize its id field with the idea of the soundworks client.
-Open the src/clients/thing/index.js file and add the following snippet:
+First, let's thus create our "thing" shared state and initialize its id field with the id of the soundworks client.
+Open the src/clients/thing.js file and add the following snippet:

 js